oschneid/HS2020-hugo-netlify-CMS-test/site/content/presenting/transactions-on-haptics-early-submission.md

 **Frequently Asked Questions (FAQ)**

+**_What is the submission deadline? _**

+The submission deadline is September 27, 2019 at 11:59 Pacific Time.
+This deadline is firm.

 **_What is the maximum number of pages?_**

 Your paper cannot exceed 6 pages.
 It is not possible to pay for additional pages.